The Clever Hans Mirage: A Comprehensive Survey on Spurious Correlations in Machine Learning: Methods

 \subsubsection{Concept and Pseudo-label Discovery}

-Another line of work in data manipulation involves predefining concepts and generating pseudo-labels to enhance the conceptual information before training.
-This process helps break intrinsic spurious correlations within the training data and improve the model's robustness.
-Discover and Cure (DISC) \cite{wu23disc} is a method that discovers unstable predefined concepts across different environments as spurious attributes.
-It then augments on the training data using the discovered concepts to reduce spurious correlations.
-Spread Spurious Attribute (SSA) \cite{nam2022spread} is an example of generating pseudo-labels.
-It uses a small amount of spurious attribute annotated samples to estimate group information for the training set samples.
-The generated pseudo-labeled attribute together with the training set is then used to train a robust model using worst-case loss minimization.
+Another line of work in data manipulation involves predefining concepts and generating pseudo-labels to enhance the conceptual structure of the training data.
+This process helps to break intrinsic spurious correlations and improve model robustness.
+For instance, DISC \citep{wu23disc} discovers unstable predefined concepts across different environments, which are then used to augment the training data.
+Similarly, SSA \citep{nam2022spread} generates pseudo-labels for spurious attributes using a limited amount of annotated data, and the pseudo-labeled attributes are then combined with the training data to train a robust model using worst-case loss minimization.
+Recent methods have explored unsupervised or zero-shot discovery of latent concepts to avoid the need for human labeling.
+CoBalT \citep{arefin2024unsupervised} uses various clustering techniques to identify concepts, while RoboShot \citep{adila2023zero} uses a language model to generate concept subspaces by extracting the embedding of the task description from within a language model.